Text styles and properties

 Create a new text style

-- Go to Style → Text... or right-click on some text and select Text Style...
+- From the menu bar, select Style → Text...; or right-click on a text object and select Text Style...;

 This text style will be saved along with the score.
 It will not be available in other scores, unless you explicitly save the style sheet and load it with another score.